aphp/edsnlp/docs/home/tutorials/matching-a-terminology.md

 - removal of accentuated characters;
 - normalisation of quotes and apostrophes;
-- lowercasing, which enabled by default in SpaCy – EDS-NLP lets you disable it;
+- lowercasing, which enabled by default in spaCy – EDS-NLP lets you disable it;
 - removal of pollution.

 !!! note "Pollution in clinical texts"